 - default_product_id — like 'default_category_id', this parameter allows you to open some product by default when the store page is opened.

 - lang — sets the language of the storefront.
 Regularly, you don't need this parameter because Ecwid detects and enables appropriate language based on the customer's browser settings.
 More information about Ecwid automatic translations: Ecwid Translations

 One can use this parameter when building a multi-language site with different languages on separate site pages.
 When the language is defined in the code the store won't be translated automatically.
 To make a multi-language website, create several tabs, let's say they will be named as "Store" (en), "Tienda" (es) and "Laden" (de).
 Then add the Ecwid code and define a language for it.
 Here is an example of the code to add a store in German.

 [ecwid widgets="productbrowser search" lang=de]

-Find a list of short codes for language names here: List of ISO 639-2 codes Use the values in '639-1' column.
+Find a list of short codes for language names here: List of ISO 639-2 codes.
+Use the values from the '639-1' column.

 [ecwid_product] shortcode inserts a single product with a buy now button into a page or post.

 Here is the code to add a product:

 [ecwid_product id="PRODUCT_ID" display="picture title price options qty addtobag" version="2" show_border="1" show_price_on_button="1" center_align="1"]

 - id— product ID (required).
 Indicate the ID of a product you want to add.
 See how to find a product ID here: How to get the ID of your product or category